Breakdancing being considered for 2024 Olympics

 The International Olympic Committee has the final say, but won't consider it — or any other proposed new games — until after the 2020 Tokyo games are completed.
 The mere proposal making it this far is a major triumph for breakdance advocates.

 "It's a victory for us.
-Even if it goes no further, we'll still have won," said noted breaker Mounir Biba, who lives in France — where the dance is still in vogue.
+Even if it goes no further, we'll still have won," said noted breaker Mounir Biba, who lives in France.

 In competitive breakdancing, breakers would face off in "battles" as individuals and teams.
 It's a judged event with competitors busting acrobatic moves to DJ beats.